 - optional: lemon zest

-- Add the soaked cashews, frozen blackberries, maple sugar, maple syrup, non-dairy milk, vanilla, and salt to a high speed blender.
+- Add the soaked cashews, frozen blackberries, maple sugar, maple syrup, non-dairy milk, vanilla, almond extract and salt to a high speed blender.
 Add zest from 1 lemon if using.
 Blend until perfectly smooth and creamy.
 Scrape down the sides if needed and blend again to ensure all ingredients are well incorporated.
 I typically start on the lowest speed and then gradually increase the speed of the blender to the highest speed to achieve perfectly creamy results.

 - Taste and add more maple syrup for sweetness if desired.
 It will be warm from blending at this point.